amanangira/blog/content/posts/go-concurrency/sync-package/three-channel-and-select.md

 [Playground](https://go.dev/play/p/M94KV15I2p_o)

 1. I have instantiated a high starting point to start calculating prime number.
-2. I have setup a very brute technique of finding whether the provided number is prime number.
+2. I have set up a very brute technique of finding whether the provided number is prime number.
-3. I have setup a reader to read from `primeNumerStream` and print and until signalled otherwise.
+3. I have set up a reader to read from `primeNumerStream` and print and until signalled otherwise.
 4. I have used the `done` channel to wait for the Go routines to finish.

 ##### Application